 The album is supremely accessible – A simmering mix of the cultures and influences that make Kuroda one of the most distinctive young players around.

 But the question that will no doubt be on every commentators mind is: Is It Jazz?
 I can almost hear the jazz-purist blogger’s keyboards tapping away as they pontificate about the issue, but at the end of the day none of that matters.
-Genre is not as easily defined as I may make it seem in the last paragraph, and as a community (if you believe a ‘jazz community’ exists), it’s time to hang up these outdated notions and barriers that provide some rigid and arbitrary definition of something that is fluid, ever-flowing, and ever-evolving.
+Genre is not as easily defined as I may make it seem in the last paragraph, and as a community (if you believe a ‘jazz community’ exists), it’s time to hang up these outdated notions and barriers that attempt to apply a rigid definition of something that is fluid, ever-flowing, and ever-evolving.

 Everything you need to know about this album can be summed up in a single sentence.
 Rising Son represents the fusion of all of Takuya Kuroda’s influences as a musician, and a skilled one at that.